apa-osm/open-guide/README.md

 # APA_TOP

-Website and shiny app for infomation about TOP guidelines at APA journals.
+Website and shiny app for information about TOP guidelines at APA journals.